Fukushima Masanori: Nihongo spear

 Nihongo spear (日本号), also known as Nippongo, is a famous spear that was once used in the Imperial Palace.
 It is one of The Three Great Spears of Japan.
 The Nihongo spear later came into the possession of Fukushima Masanori and then Tahei Mori.
 It is now housed at the Fukuoka City Museum, where it has been restored.

 In popular culture

 Fukushima Masanori is featured in Koei's video games Kessen, Kessen III, Samurai Warriors, as well as appearing as a non-playable character in Samurai Warriors 3.
 He is a playable character in the expansions for the third installment, Samurai Warriors 3 Z and Samurai Warriors 3: Xtreme Legends, as well as in the fourth installment, Samurai Warriors 4 and its subsequent expansions.
 Additionally, he is a playable character in Pokémon Conquest (known as Pokémon + Nobunaga's Ambition in Japan), with his partner Pokémon being Krokorok and Krookodile.

 He is mentioned in the movie Harakiri (1962).
 In the film, his fictional retainer, Tsugumo Hanshiro, is the protagonist.

-Tachi

-Fukushima Masanori's tachi is valued at 105 million dollars and is referred to as "the most expensive sword in the world."
-It is now held in the Tamoikin Art Fund.